 Bexarotene (By mouth)

-Treats skin problems caused by a type of cancer called T-cell lymphoma.
+Treats skin problems.
 This medicine is a retinoid.

 When This Medicine Should Not Be Used